simon-ritchie/apysc/docs_src/source/fps.md

 # FPS enum

-This page will explain the `FPS` enum class.
+This page explains the `FPS` enum class.

 ## What class is this?

 The `FPS` enum class is the definition of each FPS (frames per second).
-This is used by the timer to determine the timer tick interval.
+The timer uses this enum to determine the timer tick interval.

 ## Basic usage

 There is an enum definition of FPS in 5 intervals.
 The `Timer` class `delay` argument is acceptable `FPS` enum value.
-If you specify the `FPS.FPS_60` value to that argument then a timer interval will approximately be `16.6666667` milliseconds, and be the `33.3333333` milliseconds when you specify `FPS.FPS_30` value.
+For example, specify the `FPS.FPS_60` value to that argument.
+A timer interval becomes approximately `16.6666667` milliseconds.
+Similarly, it becomes the `33.3333333` milliseconds when you specify the `FPS.FPS_30` value.

 ```py
 # runnable